ethereum-optimism/community-hub/src/docs/developers/l2/differences.md

 ## JSON-RPC Differences

-Optimistic Ethereum uses the same [JSON-RPC API](https://eth.wiki/json-rpc/API) as Ethereum.
+Optimism uses the same [JSON-RPC API](https://eth.wiki/json-rpc/API) as Ethereum.
-Some additional Optimistic Ethereum specific methods have been introduced.
+Some additional Optimism specific methods have been introduced.
 See the full list of [custom JSON-RPC methods](./json-rpc.md) for more information.